Quantitative characterization of finite simple groups: a complement: The spectrum characterization of finite simple groups

 \begin{cor} Let $G$ be a finite group, then $\pi_e(G)=\{1,2,3,\cdots,7\}$ if and only if $G\cong A_7$. \end{cor}

-For the infinite $\OC_7$ groups $G$, Mamontov and Jabara proved that it is locally finite (See \cite{120}), that is, any finite set of elements in $G$ generates a finite subgroup, thereby deducing that $G \cong A_7$ (See \cite[Problem A:19.80]{100}).
+For the infinite $\OC_7$ groups $G$, A. S. Mamontov and E. Jabara \cite{120} proved that it is locally finite, that is, any finite set of elements in $G$ generates a finite subgroup, thereby deducing that $G \cong A_7$ (See \cite[Problem A:19.80]{100}).

 It is easy to see that $Z^{\infty}_2$ and $[Z^{\infty}_3]Z_2$ correspond to the infinite $\OC_2$ groups and $\OC_3$ groups, respectively.
 For $4\leqslant n\leqslant 6$, there also exist infinite $\OC_n$ groups.